ch007m/my-vcluster/README.md

 As each vcluster is exposed behind a Kubernetes API; it is then needed to create a Secret containing the kubeconfig that Argocd will use to access them.
 To populate the secret, we are using the help of [Kyverno](https://kyverno.io/) and a `ClusterPolicy`.
 See the policy's file [here](generate-secrets/manifests/kyverno-policy.yml).

-and will generate the secret's file containing the kubeconfig / tls configuration to access the Kubernetes Api of the vcluster using a
-.
-So let's create 2 vclusters: `worker-1` and `worker-2` using idpbuilder and the following command
+To create 2 vclusters: `worker-1` and `worker-2` using idpbuilder, then execute the following command
 ```shell
 idpbuilder create \
   --color \